kata198/myps2/README.md

   ps2 gcc myproject  # This will print any process by any user which contains "gcc" and "myproject" in its commandline string.

-  myps2 . firefox    # This will print all processes by current user which contain "firefox" in the commandline string.
+  myps2 firefox    # This will print all processes by current user which contain "firefox" in the commandline string.

+  yourps2 root vim  # This will print all processes running as user "root" which contain "vim" in the commandline string.